AVRLI/speaker-recognition/README.md

 This repository contains two projects:

-1. VAD from Scratch
+1. VAD from Scratch (tensorflow)
-2. Speaker Verification on the STM32L4R9I-DISCOVERY Board
+2. Speaker Verification on the STM32L4R9I-DISCOVERY Board (pytorch)

 The Speaker Verification project includes C and Python folders.
 To use the model on the evaluation board, follow these steps: